Urology - Kidney Stone Centre

 Complete all the required tests below to ensure that your treatment is not delayed or cancelled.

 - Urine Culture – one to three weeks before your treatment (an untreated urinary tract infection may lead to cancellation)

-- ECG (Electrocardiogram) – one to three weeks before your treatment.
-Required only if you are over 45 years of age, or have a history of heart disease
+- ECG (Electrocardiogram) - one to three weeks before your treatment.
+Required if you have cardiac disease, arrhythmia, hypertension, diabetes on insulin, cerebrovascular disease and/or serum Cr. >180

 - Non-contrast spiral CT scan or abdomen/ pelvic ultrasound – within one year before your treatment